sjp38/hackermail/USAGE.md

 opened from `hkml list` output), the screen is call text screen type.

 From this type, no additional key binding is supported.
-However, the menu (`m` key) on this screen shows some items that mails list screen doesn't show.
+However, the menu (`m` key) on this screen shows below options.

-It shows no menu if the focused line is not having any git commit id or public-inbox mail link.
+- Saving the text to a file, or the clipboard.

-If the line contains git commit ids, the men shows items for doing `git show` or `git log` of the commit ids and showing the output.
-The command output is shown as general text.
+- If the focused line contains git commit ids, the menu shows items for showing outputs from `git show` or `git log` of the commit ids.
+The outputs are shown as general text.

-If the line contains public-inbox mail links, the context-based menu ('`m`' key) shows selections for opening the mail or listing the thread of the mail.
+- If the focused line contains public-inbox mail links (e.g., https://lore.kernel.org/example-messgae-id@org), the menu shows itesm for opening the mail or listing the thread of the mail.
 The text screen and mails list screen are used for opening the mail and listing the thread options, respectively.

 Note that `hkml open` allows opening normal text files.
 Hence the comit ids and public-inbox links based feature can help browsing of commit history and